Key takeaways

 The higher distinction between this score makes college applications more effective because schools use it to evaluate student preparedness for college success.
 Additionally, Legacy Online School dives into different ways of how scores can contribute to a student’s plan for targeted schools and what they can do to reach their required score.

-Is a 1400 SAT Score Considered Competitive?
+Is 1400 SAT Score Good for College Admissions?

-Yes.
+Many students ask is a 1400 a good SAT score, and for many universities the answer is yes.
 College admissions offices seek applicants who possess superior SAT test results along with exceptional academic records in GPA along with strong participation in extracurricular activities.
 Students who achieve a 1400 score experience improved admission prospects for their target institutions while receiving enhanced application effectiveness.

 Highschoolers need to recognize that competing programs or business and engineering majors might require SAT scores higher than 1400 for admission consideration.